savelev-dev/github-lab/README.md

-# Problem to Be Solved in This Lab
+# Training Overview
 This lab shows you how to use Terraform to configure an organization, members, teams, and repositories in GitHub.
 This task is binding to real production needs – for instance, the DevOps team centrally manages the state of the GitHub repositories within their organization.

-### Explanation of the Solution
+In this lab, you will learn how to use Terraform to configure and manage a GitHub organization, including its members, teams, and repositories.
+This exercise addresses real-world production needs, such as enabling a DevOps team to centrally manage the state of GitHub repositories within their organization.

+## Solution Approach

-You will use Terraform with the GitHub provider to create 2 separate Terraform configurations:
+Using Terraform with the GitHub provider, you will create and refine two separate configurations:

- 1) Base configuration
- 2) Repos configuration
-After you’ve created the configuration, we will work on its optimization like using a data-driven approach and creating modules.
+1. Base Configuration: Establishes the foundational structure for the organization.
+1. Repository Configuration: Focuses on managing repository-specific settings.

+Once these configurations are set up, you will optimize them by adopting a data-driven approach and modularizing the code to improve maintainability and scalability.

-As a result, at the end of this lab, you will get a managed by terraform GitHub organization shown in the image below.
+By the end of this lab, you will have a GitHub organization fully managed by Terraform, as illustrated in the image below.
 ![alt text](images/lab_diagram.png)

 ## PRE-REQUISITES